pantrypoints/sp/content/en/research/countries/china/xi/chapter-09c.md

 to govern the country according to law.
 Comrade Xi Jinping pointed out: "Only by adhering to the party's leadership can the people's mastery of the country be fully realized, and the institutionalization and rule of law of state and social life can be promoted in an orderly manner."
-3 The Communist Party of China has always represented the fundamental interests of the people of all ethnic groups throughout the country and shouldered the historical mission of realizing the great rejuvenation of the Chinese nation.
+3 The CCP has always represented the fundamental interests of the people of all ethnic groups throughout the country and shouldered the historical mission of realizing the great rejuvenation of the Chinese nation.
 The purpose of leading the people to establish a people's republic is to support and organize the people to manage state and social affairs according to law.